onqtam/headjack/src/introduction.md

  -->

-- Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy) can be layered on top of it. <!-- through data associations -->
+- Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy) can be layered on top of it.

 - It solves single sign-on and allows for user experience similar to Web2 through [hierarchical authorization management](identity.md) - keypairs are not required by default and even those with keys bound to their accounts may choose to not explicitly sign every interaction.

 - Consensus is reached on the absolute bare minimum - the history of authorizations, names, keys & off-chain content anchors (merkle roots) - the simplest mental model for developers.

 - Headjack can support **billions** of accounts and link **unlimited** amounts of off-chain activity to them.
-The [entire web](web_scale.md) can be rebuilt on top of it - a claim that is [easily provable](numbers.md).
+The [entire web](principles.md#web-scale-blockspace--the-unix-philosophy) can be rebuilt on top of it - a claim that is [easily provable](numbers.md).

 - [Content addressing](addressing.md) is with persistent & human-readable URIs (instead of hashes) - the link between identity and data is cryptographically provable even if keys & names have changed.